Yellowstone National Cemetery

-Yellowstone National Cemetery will be transferred from Yellowstone County Veterans Cemetery to the Department of Veterans Affairs’ National Cemetery Administration on Memorial Day, May 26th.
-Yellowstone National Cemetery is operated under a cemetery operations contract with oversight by Black Hills National Cemetery in Sturgis, SD.
+Yellowstone National Cemetery was transferred from Yellowstone County Veterans Cemetery to the Department of Veterans Affairs’ National Cemetery Administration on Memorial Day, May 26, 2014.
+Yellowstone National Cemetery is operated under a cemetery operations contract with oversight by Fort Logan National Cemetery, located in Denver, Colorado.
 An NCA employee operates out of the Community Based Outpatient Clinic in Billings, MT to assist families during the committal service and serves as a representative for all families’ and funeral home director needs.
 The staff at the cemetery are especially aware of the many and varied sacrifices made by our Nation's service men, women and their families.
 We are committed to maintaining our grounds in a manner reflecting the honor that is due.
 We will make every effort to demonstrate sensitivity to those who have suffered a loss.
 It is our practice to accommodate the needs of each family.

 Military Funeral Honors

 Although Yellowstone National Cemetery does not have an honor guard, there are several honor guards in the area that provide military funeral honors for families.
 Please call a funeral director for availability.